Injured roofer seeks justice with help of Kirkcaldy Solicitors

 Employer at fault for faulty scaffolding

 Mr Wotherspoon got in touch with our Kirkcaldy office about making a claim.
-Senior Solicitor Ryan Smith visited Andrew at his home to find out more about what happened.
+Associate Ryan Smith visited Andrew at his home to find out more about what happened.

 “I decided to make a claim because I knew the scaffolding hadn’t been put up right.
 It should have been put up by trained workers but instead they took shortcuts and I got injured as a result.”